All-Hands-AI/OpenHands/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to Open Hands!
+Thanks for your interest in contributing to OpenHands!
 We welcome and appreciate contributions.

 ## How Can I Contribute?

 There are many ways that you can contribute:

-1. **Download and use** Open Hands, and send [issues](https://github.com/All-Hands-AI/OpenHands/issues) when you encounter something that isn't working or a feature that you'd like to see.
+1. **Download and use** OpenHands, and send [issues](https://github.com/All-Hands-AI/OpenHands/issues) when you encounter something that isn't working or a feature that you'd like to see.
 2. **Send feedback** after each session by [clicking the thumbs-up thumbs-down buttons](https://docs.all-hands.dev/modules/usage/feedback), so we can see where things are working and failing, and also build an open dataset for training code agents.
 3. **Improve the Codebase** by sending PRs (see details below).
 In particular, we have some [good first issue](https://github.com/All-Hands-AI/OpenHands/labels/good%20first%20issue) issues that may be ones to start on.

-## Understanding Open Hands's CodeBase
+## Understanding OpenHands's CodeBase

 To understand the codebase, please refer to the README in each module:
 - [frontend](./frontend/README.md)